-To export your Castor data into SPSS you will need to follow a few steps, explained in the video below.
-Watch the video on Castor Academy:
+To export your Castor data into SPSS you will need to follow a few steps, please see below:

 - Create an export file.

-- When you want to copy this file to SPSS, choose the option: SPSS Export file.
+- When you want to export this file to SPSS, choose the option: SPSS Export file.

-- Click "export".
-The export file is now saved on your computer in a folder named: studyname_spss_export_datecode.
+- Click "Export".
+The export file is now saved on your computer in a default download folder named: studyname_spss_export_datecode.

-- It is advisable to move this folder to an easily accessible but secure file location.
+- It is advisable to move this file to an easily accessible but secure file location.

 - The file you have exported is a zip-file (a compressed file) containing several .dat and .sps files.
 Before you can import these files into SPSS you have to unzip all the files (using "unzip" or "extract").